haoboguo/AF2.Res.Flex/README.md

 # AF2.Res.Flex

-AlphaFold2 (AF2) Predicts Residue Flexibility
+This repository provide proteins obtained from AlphaFold2 (AF2), and the codes used in the manuscript "AlphaFold2 models indicate that protein sequence determines both structure and dynamics" by Guo et al.

-1. The AF2 models for 11 proteins include (Table 1; sequences in Appendix):
+# The AF2 models for 11 proteins include (Table 1; sequences in Appendix):

 A: Lanmodulin;